 Shin Megami Tensei V

-What a fantastic start to 2022.
-I think even the most fairweather Pokemon fan has commented on the formula getting a tad stale, so what a refreshing breath of fresh air Pokemon Legends: Arceus is.
-Set in the land of Hisui centuries before it became known as Sinnoh, explore open areas and catch Pokemon as they roam, in some of the best gameplay a Pokemon game has ever had to offer.
+I think even the most fairweather Pokémon fan has commented on the formula getting a tad stale, so what a refreshing breath of fresh air Pokémon Legends: Arceus is.
+Set in the land of Hisui centuries before it became known as Sinnoh, explore open areas and catch Pokémon as they roam, in some of the best gameplay a Pokémon game has ever had to offer.

-Just being able to see Pokemon going around their business and throw a Pokeball is so refreshing, and the game also brings some other great features and streamlines some classic ones to boot.
-Yeah, it could look a little better, but it reinvigorated our love for the franchise and now we can’t wait to see how much carries over later this year when Pokemon Scarlet and Pokemon Violet bring these mechanics to a brand new Pokemon generation.
+Just being able to see Pokémon minding their business and throwing a Pokéball is so refreshing.
+The game also brings some other great features and streamlines some classic ones to boot.
+Yeah, it could look a little better, but it reinvigorated our love for the franchise.

 Xenoblade Chronicles: Definitive Edition